Becoming You With Julie

 • Works well as a leftover glaze to revive plain rice or tofu.
 For a thinner consistency, just add a splash of water when reheating

-• This recipe works great for Meal Prep — it’s easy to make, it keeps well, and makes even simple leftovers feel special (with such little effort).
-It’s easy, versatile, and kind of the perfect recipe for quick and easy meals.
+• This recipe works great for vegan meal prep — it’s easy to make, keeps well, and makes even simple leftovers feel special (with so little effort).

 Can I make this ahead of time?